Employers are missing a beat by not offering eldercare support perks, says one HRD – it’s time to pay attention to the ageing population.

-- 81 per cent of caregivers routinely take time during the workday to make arrangements for care or check on their loved one.
+- 81% of caregivers routinely take time during the workday to make arrangements for care or check on their loved one.

-- 70 per cent requested days off to attend to their caregiving duties.
+- 70% requested days off to attend to their caregiving duties.

-- 41 per cent took time at work to discuss caregiver issues with co-workers.
+- 41% took time at work to discuss caregiver issues with co-workers.

-Financial advisor Nancy Anderson says her employer went out of the way to accommodate her needs when her mother was dying and in turn they have her loyalty.
+Financial advisor Nancy Anderson said her employer went out of the way to accommodate her needs when her mother was dying and in turn they have her loyalty.

 “My employer not only allowed me to work a flexible time schedule so I could take her to her doctor’s appointments, but I could also telecommute from their home.
 I moved into the upstairs bedroom and used my laptop, cell phone, and their wireless internet to work from there,” she said.